 Underground services project for the City of Tonsley.
 View map >>

 The field operations team noticed a massive improvement in the reduction of paperwork.
 Generally, a field operator needs to check the paperwork many times a day.
-With the GIS Cloud platform, all the necessary data is on the mobile app where they can instantly check their location and the status of the infrastructure in the recording process.
+With the GIS Cloud platform, all the necessary data is on the web and mobile app where they can instantly check the location and status of the infrastructure in the recording process.

 The GIS Cloud solution also improved the efficiency of the complete field operations workflow.
 In the words of Michael Dew, manager at Smith Brothers: